 For the hardcore backpacker, the Toaks Titanium 850ml pot might be a good choice.
-At a price just under $40.00 it's in the reasonable range for a high-tech type of cooking pot, but may be more than the average two trips a year family would care to spend.
+Price around $35.00 it's in the reasonable range for a high-tech type of cooking pot, but may be more than the average two trips a year family would care to spend.

 - It works best with a propane or alcohol burner but could be used over a fire as well.

 - This is a very lightweight pot that would work well as a kettle substitute for hikers heading deep into the high timber.